xiachen97/XiaChen_hw5TH_csi3150_fs2023/README.md

 </head>
 ```

-link rel="stylesheet": references an external CSS style sheet, which determines the appearance and style of the web page.
+* link rel="stylesheet": references an external CSS style sheet, which determines the appearance and style of the web page.

-script src="https://kit.fontawesome.com/4a4f4b55b0.js": Icons can be used in pages by referencing Font Awesome's icon library.
+* script src is fontawesome.com: Icons can be used in pages by referencing Font Awesome's icon library.

-script src="js/questions.js" defer and script src="js/quizApp.js" defer are two asynchronously loaded external JavaScript files.
+* script src="js/questions.js" defer and script src="js/quizApp.js" defer are two asynchronously loaded external JavaScript files.
 The first one contain questions and answers Data, the second contain the main logic and interactive behavior of Quiz App.

 ```